Empower Your Team: Using Plus/Delta as a Template for Making Improvement Decisions

-Improvement science puts intentional, evidence-backed approaches behind the practice of getting better.
-The more you involve your team in improvement practices and the more tools you have to create systems of improvement, the more successful you will be at ending initiative fatigue and shifting to an improvement mindset.
+Improvement science puts intentional, evidence-based approaches behind the practice of getting better.
+The more you involve your team in improvement decisions and practices and the more tools you have to create systems of improvement, the more successful you will be at ending initiative fatigue and shifting to an improvement mindset.

-- The Plus/Delta provides a structured approach for teams to work together to capture feedback, identify areas for improvement, and take action to make changes.
+- Plus/Delta is a template to engage your team and get them involved in making improvement decisions by working together to capture feedback, identify areas for improvement, and take action to make changes.

 - The Plus/Delta process can be used in a wide variety of situations, including project retrospectives, team debriefings, and event evaluations.